SharePoint/sp-dev-docs/docs/spfx/publish-to-marketplace-checklist.md

 ### Correct first-launch experience

 If possible, your application should work when launched for the first time.
 If it must be configured first, clearly communicate next steps to the user.
-If the configuration is complex or requires additional information, provide clear instructions to help users setup your application.
+If the configuration is complex or requires additional information, provide clear instructions to help users set up your application.

 ### Test syncing to Teams

-If your application contains web parts that are exposed as Teams tabs or personal apps, verify that they can be deployed to teams using the **Sync to Teams** option in the App catalog without any errors.
-After syncing the configuration to Teams, verify that all web parts are exposed in the Teams' app catalog as intended, can be installed and work as expected.
+If your application contains web parts that are exposed as Teams tabs or personal apps, verify that they can be deployed to teams using the **Sync to Teams** option in the App Catalog without any errors.
+After syncing the configuration to Teams, verify that all web parts are exposed in the Teams' App Catalog as intended, can be installed and work as expected.

 ### Verify that links with additional information are correct